alvenan/AOSPbenchmark/README.md

 ### 2. Software

 #### Android 13
-The OS flashed in the Raspiberry Pi 4B was the ARPI Project, the setup of this Android for Raspberry is in the link bellow: https://github.com/snappautomotive/firmware-device_snappautomotive_rpi/tree/arpi-13
+The Raspberry Pi 4B was flashed with the ARPI Project operating system.
+For instructions on setting up Android for Raspberry Pi, please refer to the link below: https://github.com/snappautomotive/firmware-device_snappautomotive_rpi/tree/arpi-13

 #### Timer firmware
-The timer is made with an Arduino Nano and its firmwareis in the link bellow: https://github.com/alvenan/ArduinoTimer
+The timer is constructed using an Arduino Nano, and its firmware can be found at the link below: https://github.com/alvenan/ArduinoTimer

 #### Benchmark project
-1. In the AOSP tree clone the project in the vendor folder.
+1. Clone the project into the vendor folder within the AOSP tree.
-2. In the end of device makefile, located in device/arpi/rpi4/rpi4.mk, add the following code:
+2. Append the following code to the end of the device makefile located at device/arpi/rpi4/rpi4.mk.
 ```
-# Arduino Timer HAL
-PRODUCT_PACKAGES += vendor.alvenan.timer
-PRODUCT_PACKAGES += vendor.alvenan.timer-service
-PRODUCT_PACKAGES += vendor.alvenan.timermanager
-DEVICE_FRAMEWORK_COMPATIBILITY_MATRIX_FILE := \
-    vendor/AOSPbenchmark/timer_hal/hardware/interfaces/vendor/alvenan/timer/compatibility_matrix.xml

-# Bench test programs
-PRODUCT_PACKAGES += NativeTestApp
-PRODUCT_PACKAGES += JavaNativeTestApp
+$(call inherit-product, vendor/AOSPbenchmark/bench.mk)
 ```
 ## Executing tests
 ....